ADHD Behavioral Parent Education Workshops

 The goals of the Parent Education Workshops include improved parent-child interaction, creating a more structured and predictable home environment, and better home-school coordination.
 Some topics include academic rights of children with ADHD, understanding pharmacological treatment and medication, behavior management, and emotional regulation strategies.

 The workshops are intended for parents/guardians with a child with an ADHD diagnosis that is between the ages of 4-11.
-The workshops are offered twice a year (Spring and Fall) and each session is held once a week for six weeks, 75 minutes in length.
+The workshops are offered twice a year (Spring and Fall) and each session is held once a week for 10 weeks, 90 minutes in length.
 The registration fee is $40.00 per session and currently the workshops are not billable to insurance.